 Final examinations are held in all subjects at the close of each semester.
 Early examinations are not permitted.

 The term grade is derived from a combination of the class grades, test scores, and examination grades, including the final examination grade, which reflect the student’s total performance over the entire semester.
 The courses (and grades) in which each student has been enrolled appear on the University record of the student.
 Transcripts of these records are available.
-Students may view or print a grade report from Eagle Online, the student information system.
+Students may view or print a grade report from Eagle Online.

 Special arrangements will be made by instructors to allow students with disabling conditions to demonstrate their knowledge and/or competency on final examinations.